 Before we jump into how I schedule all my tasks I feel it’s necessary to talk about a few tools I use that keep me organized.
 These tools are not necessary but they do make staying organized easier.

 My planner of choice is the Erin Condren Life Planner.
 I cannot tell you how much I adore this planner.
 After searching years, and I mean years, for the perfect planner I found Erin Condren through a friend and teacher.
 Since I have been using it I have been able to stay on top of every daily task with ease.
 And yes, I love this planner more than any electronic planner on the market.
-Here in a bit, I’ll show you how I set up my week and you’ll see first hand how helpful the layout is.
+Here

 The next tool I love and cannot imagine my life without is my trusty outlook calendar.
 I don’t use my calendar to necessarily plan out my weekly to-dos as much as I use it to schedule my social media and blog posts.
 I color code each post based on it’s topic and this allows me to make sure I spread my content out.
 But I do glance at my calendar daily to see which posts are on the horizon.
 So if you don’t have a good calendar I recommend getting one.